We compare what's there to find the best deals for you.

 Language: Portuguese | Currency: Euros (€) | Local time: UTC | Avg.
 Flight time: 4 hrs

 Travellers outside of London can reach Madeira easily too.
-Monarch services the route between Manchester (MAN) and Madeira; Jet2 flies direct from Nottingham (EMA), while easyJet dominates the route between Bristol (BRS) and Madeira.
+Jet2 flies direct from Nottingham (EMA), while easyJet dominates the route between Bristol (BRS) and Madeira.

-In addition to commercial airlines, Thomson and Thomas Cook also offer charter flights from the UK to Madeira.
+In addition to commercial airlines, TUI and Thomas Cook also offer charter flights from the UK to Madeira.

 Conventional wisdom suggests that indirect flights are cheaper, but not in this case.
 Taking TAP Portugal with a stopover in Lisbon may cost you twice that of a direct flight.